Turtle-Brand/Turtle-Notifications/README.md

 If I don't see your plugin and add it and you would like it here, message me on on discord (littlepriceonu#0001) Documented Plugins:

-* Warn, A plugin for telling the user about the Left Alt to close plugin thing.
+* Warn, A plugin by me that lets you use the :Warn function to make the description of that notification red. read Warn.md in the Plugins/Warn folder in the repo

 <h2 align="center">Made With ❤️ By Littlepriceonu#0001</h2>
 <h3 align="center">With Emotional Support From Intrer#0421</h3>